How do you differentiate between an Eviction, Unlawful Detainer, and Ejectment?

 There are three types of Removal Actions:

 A. Unpaid Rent.
 The Tenant receives a 3 day notice.
 They can pay or vacate.
 If they do not pay, an Eviction will be filed.
 If they do not respond, a Final Judgment is entered.
-As a result, a Writ of Possession will be issued.
-Thereafter, they are removed by the Sherriff.
+As a result, a Writ of Possession will be issued and they are removed by the Sherriff.

 B. Non-Monetary.
 A Landlord must serve the Tenant a 7 Day Notice to Cure.
 As a result, they have 7 days to remove the violation.
 If they comply, an Eviction will not be filed.
 If they do not, an Eviction can be filed.
 For example, if a Tenant causes destruction to the property, they can be evicted.